ovidiuvio/www.vsdebug.pro/pages/docs/exec.md

 ```
 </div>

 - `variables`: A dictionary of key-value pairs that can be used in the commands with mustache templating.
-Can be a constant, watch expression, or script argument and must not contain any spaces.
+Can be a *constant*, *watch expression*, or script *argument* and must not contain any spaces.
 - `commands`: A list of commands to be executed in order.

 #####  Example code and yaml script